 - Luis Cuadros Rodríguez: Professor of the Dept. of Analytical Chemistry, Faculty of Science (UGR).

-- Francisco Javier Pérez Heredia: an undergraduate Computer Engineering student (UGR).
+- Francisco Javier Pérez Heredia: Graduate in Computer Engineering (UGR).

-- María de la Luz Cádiz Gurrea: Postdoctoral Research Contract at the Dept. of Analytical Chemistry, Faculty of Sciences (UGR).
+- María de la Luz Cádiz Gurrea: Ramon and Cajal Research Programme at the Dept. of Analytical Chemistry, Faculty of Sciences (UGR).